MaGnsio/100-days-of-code/log.md

 # Day 048: September 22, 2020

-**Progress:** solved 9 problems on CF & learned about the implementation of set, unordered-set, multiset, and unordered-multiset.
+* solved 9 problems on CF.
+* learned about the implementation of set, unordered-set, multiset, and unordered-multiset.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)